Richie Farmer: Post-playing career

 In August 1992, Antex Publishing of Lexington released Farmer's autobiography entitled Richie.
 In addition to the standard printing, the publisher offered a special edition of the book in which direct quotes from Farmer were rendered in blue type, similar to the words of Jesus in red letter editions of the Bible.
 Long-time Wildcats radio broadcaster Cawood Ledford wrote the book's foreword.
 By the end of October, the book had sold 30,000 copies, and a second printing from the publisher was ordered.
 Farmer participated in several book signings across the state, as well as filming television advertisements for local products and conducting speaking engagements for dental insurance provider Delta Dental to promote good oral health in his native eastern Kentucky.

 Farmer continued taking classes at Kentucky with support from the Cawood Ledford Scholarship fund – designated to help University of Kentucky athletes who have exhausted their athletic eligibility finish their degrees – and in 1995, earned a Bachelor of Science degree with a double major in agricultural economics and agribusiness management.
 After graduation, he briefly worked in sports marketing in Lexington before returning to Manchester to join his father in the insurance business.
 In addition to selling insurance, Farmer also got his securities license to sell annuities, and eventually rose to become vice-president of Kentucky Financial Group.

+Personal life

 On April 15, 1998, Farmer married Rebecca Ann Morgan.
 The couple had three sons – Richard III ("Trey") and Ryan, born on November 30 in 1996 and 1998, respectively, and Tate, born in 2001.
+They divorced in 2015.

+Honors

 Farmer was inducted into the KHSAA Hall of Fame in 1998 and the Kentucky Athletic Hall of Fame in 2002.
 He was one of 88 inaugural members of the University of Kentucky Athletics Hall of Fame in 2005 and one of 16 inaugural members of the Kentucky High School Basketball Hall of Fame in 2012.
 "The Unforgettables" were honored on a limited edition collector's bottle of Maker's Mark bourbon in 2007.